Heba-ElGreatly/phone-numbers-client/README.md

 ## How To Run java application
-1- open cmd at code location
+1- open cmd at code location  <br />
-2- build the code using --> mvn clean package -DskipTests 3- run the app --> java -jar {jar path}\phoneNumbersValidationClient-1.0-SNAPSHOT.jar
+2- build the code using --> mvn clean package -DskipTests   <br />
+3- run the app --> java -jar {jar path}\phoneNumbersValidationClient-1.0-SNAPSHOT.jar